FranbonAhmed/hmda-responsible-ml-audit/PORTFOLIO_NOTES.md

 # Portfolio Notes and Source Reconciliation

-This file documents changes made while converting the Group 6 capstone into a public-facing portfolio repository.
+This file documents changes made while converting the Group capstone project into a public-facing portfolio repository.

 ## 1. Model comparison wording corrected